jrossmanjr/pi-vpn-router/README.md

 # pi-vpn-router
-Bash script to create a WiFi router that connects to a PIA VPN using a raspberry pi
+Bash script to create a WiFi router that connects to a PIA or NordVPN using a raspberry pi

 To intstall:
 ```